Qin Yan: Defeat and death

 However, Yang Xingmi the prefect of Lu Prefecture (廬州, in modern Hefei, Anhui) refused to recognize Qin.
 He joined forces with Sun Duan (孫端) the prefect of He Prefecture, Lü, and Bi's erstwhile ally Zhang Shenjian (張神劍) (who was angry that Bi was not sharing the spoils of war with him) and put Yang Prefecture under siege.
 Qin sent Bi and Zheng Hanzhang (鄭漢章) to counterattack, but Bi and Zheng were crushed by Yang Xingmi.
 The city fell into a deep famine, and the Xuanshe soldiers resorted to cannibalism.
 Nevertheless, Yang Xingmi was unable to capture the city and considered withdrawal.
-However, on November 18, Lü's associate Zhang Shenwei (張審威) opened the city gates and welcomed Yang Xingmi's forces in.
+However, on November 18, Lü's former associate Zhang Shenwei (張審威) opened the city gates and welcomed Yang Xingmi's forces in.
 Hearing the news, Qin and Bi consulted the Buddhist nun Wang Fengxian (王奉仙), whom they believed to have prophetic abilities; Wang urged them to flee, and they did so, allowing Yang Xingmi to take over the city.

 Qin and Bi initially tried to flee to Dongtang (東塘, near Yang Prefecture), but the general Zhang Xiong, who then occupied Dongtang, refused to receive them.
 They considered heading south back to Xuanshe's headquarters Xuan Prefecture (宣州).
 However, by that point, Qin Zongquan's army, commanded by his brother Qin Zongheng (秦宗衡), had arrived in the vicinity, and Qin Zongheng sent messengers to Qin Yan and Bi, inviting them to join forces against Yang Xingmi.
 They then joined Qin Zongheng.

 Soon thereafter, Qin Zongheng was assassinated by his deputy Sun Ru, who took over the army.
 Sun, along with Qin Yan and Bi, then attacked Gaoyou, capturing it, forcing Zhang Shenjian to flee to Yang Prefecture, where Yang Xingmi killed him.
 However, Sun did not trust Qin Yan and Bi, and gradually stripped them of their soldiers.
 Their officer Tang Hong (唐宏), believing that Sun would eventually kill them, decided to save himself by falsely accusing Qin Yan and Bi of working in concert with Zhu Quanzhong the military governor of Xuanwu Circuit (宣武, headquartered in modern Kaifeng, Henan).
 In early 888, Sun put Qin Yan, Bi, and Zheng to death.